-Radar Detectors have been designed to help you drive in the confines of today’s ever changing speed limits.
-They are not a licence to speed.
+Radar Detector Law has been designed to help you drive in the confines of today’s ever changing speed limits.
 Always remember that speed limits have been set for the safety of all road users.

 It is our belief however that drivers should be made aware of the speed limit before they commit an offence.
 Speed traps are often set up where the speed limit is decreased, i.e. from 60 – 40mph or from a 50 – 30mph zone.
 Driving in today’s congested traffic conditions, concentrating on the traffic around you or your next appointment means that it is easy to drive into a restricted zone without noticing the change in speed limits.
 Therefore advanced warning through radar detection could prevent you from driving dangerously… which is in everybody’s interests.
 The Spanish have radar controlled traffic lights, if they sense you travelling above the speed limit the lights are changed against your favour, this is the best kind of instant incentive to drive within the speed limit, but then it doesn’t raise much cash does it!

 GPS detectors are completely legal but apart from Morpheous products only cover the mainland UK.
-Radar detectors are legal in England but the law differs around the world.England, Wales and Northern Ireland
+Radar detectors are legal in England but radar detector law differs around the world.England, Wales and Northern Ireland

 The sale, purchase and installation of a Snooper is perfectly legal.
 The use of one until recently may have contravened the 1949 Wireless and Telegraphy Act but a judgement of the Queens Bench Divisional Court dated 29th January 1998 makes it clear that the use of Radar Detectors is not unlawful as has hitherto been claimed by some.
 In the past a few prosecutions have been brought by claiming the use of radar detectors was contrary to section 5(b)(i) of the Wireless Telegraphy Act 1949 as amended by section 3 of the Post Office Act 1969.
 However the Acts refer to the interception of wireless communications for the purpose of obtaining information as to the content, sender or addressee of any message.
 The Court concluded that the radar transmission was not communicating a ‘message’ and therefore equipment designed to detect the presence of the transmission could not decode any such message.